 We expect our cash flows from operating activities to remain sufficient to provide us with adequate levels of liquidity.
-In addition, we have access to \$2.0 billion of debt capacity from our amended and restated revolving credit facility, which matures on March 23, 2027.
+In addition, we have access to \$2.0 billion of debt capacity from our amended and restated revolving credit facility.
 We believe the Company has sufficient liquidity to operate in the current business environment for at least the next 12 months and the foreseeable future thereafter.
 Acquisitions, repurchases of our common stock and dividends remain strategic objectives, but they will be dependent on the economic outlook and liquidity of the Company.

-Net cash provided by operating activities was \$1.60 billion for fiscal 2023, which was an increase of \$60.2 million, or 3.9%, compared to fiscal 2022.
-The increase was primarily the result of an increase in net income and favorable changes in working capital, specifically accrued liabilities, current income taxes and accounts payable.
-These improvements were partially offset by unfavorable changes in working capital, specifically, capitalized contract costs, inventories and accounts receivable, which resulted from the growth in revenue.
+Net cash provided by operating activities was \$2,079.8 million for fiscal 2024, which was an increase of \$482.0 million, or 30.2%, compared to fiscal 2023.
+The increase was primarily the result of an increase in net income and favorable changes in working capital, specifically inventories, net and uniforms and other rental items in service and accounts receivable, net.
+These improvements were partially offset by unfavorable changes in working capital, primarily current liabilities and deferred income taxes.

-Net cash used in investing activities was \$388.7 million in fiscal 2023, compared to \$402.6 million in fiscal 2022.
-Net cash used in investing activities includes capital expenditures, purchases of investments, proceeds from the sale of operating assets and cash paid for acquisitions of businesses.
-Capital expenditures were \$331.1 million and \$240.7 million for fiscal 2023 and fiscal 2022, respectively.
-Capital expenditures for fiscal 2023 included \$227.4 million for the Uniform Rental and Facility Services reportable operating segment and \$76.5 million for the First Aid and Safety Services reportable operating segment.
-The increase in capital expenditures from fiscal 2022 to fiscal 2023 was due to an investment in the operating segments to support continued market penetration and revenue growth.
-Cash paid for acquisitions of businesses, net of cash acquired, was \$46.4 million and \$164.2 million for fiscal 2023 and fiscal 2022, respectively.
-The acquisitions in both fiscal 2023 and 2022 occurred in our Uniform Rental and Facility Services reportable operating segment, our First Aid and Safety Services reportable operating segment and our Fire Protection operating segment, which is included in All Other.
-The fiscal 2022 acquisitions also include the acquisition of the remaining interest of an equity method investment.
-In fiscal 2022 investing activities included proceeds of \$15.3 million from the sale of certain operating assets, net of cash disposed in the Uniform Direct Sales operating segment, which is included in All Other.
-Net cash used in investing activities also included \$4.6 million and \$6.1 million of purchases of investments during fiscal 2023 and fiscal 2022, respectively.
+Net cash used in investing activities was \$608.6 million in fiscal 2024, compared to \$388.7 million in fiscal 2023.
+Net cash used in investing activities includes capital expenditures, purchases of investments and cash paid for acquisitions of businesses.
+Capital expenditures were \$409.5 million and \$331.1 million for fiscal 2024 and fiscal 2023, respectively.
+Capital expenditures for fiscal 2024 included \$261.2 million for the Uniform Rental and Facility Services reportable operating segment and \$100.0 million for the First Aid and Safety Services reportable operating segment.
+The increase in capital expenditures from fiscal 2023 to fiscal 2024 was due to investments in the reportable operating segments to support continued revenue growth, an increase in equipment purchases, primarily trucks, due to vendors clearing backlogged orders, and spending associated with the SAP implementation in the Fire Protection Services operating segment, which is included in All Other.
+Cash paid for acquisitions of businesses, net of cash acquired, was \$186.8 million and \$46.4 million for fiscal 2024 and fiscal 2023, respectively.
+The acquisitions in both fiscal 2024 and 2023 occurred in our Uniform Rental and Facility Services reportable operating segment, our First Aid and Safety Services reportable operating segment and our Fire Protection operating segment, which is included in All Other.
+Net cash used in investing activities also included \$7.5 million and \$4.6 million of purchases of investments during fiscal 2024 and fiscal 2023, respectively.

-Net cash used in financing activities was \$1,172.8 million for fiscal 2023, compared to \$1,537.9 million in fiscal 2022.
-The decrease in cash used in financing activities was due to the decrease in share buyback activity, partially offset by the \$562.9 million increase in net debt payments, the \$74.8 million increase in dividends paid and the \$114.7 million decrease in proceeds from the exercise of stock-based compensation awards.
+Net cash used in financing activities was \$1,253.5 million for fiscal 2024, compared to \$1,172.8 million in fiscal 2023.
+The increase in cash used in financing activities was due to the increase in share buyback activity and dividends paid.
+These increases were partially offset by a decrease in payments of debt and commercial paper in fiscal 2024 compared to fiscal 2023.

-On October 29, 2019, we announced the Board of Directors authorized a \$1.0 billion share buyback program, which was completed during fiscal 2022.
-On July 27, 2021, we announced the Board of Directors authorized a \$1.5 billion share buyback program, which does not have an expiration date.
-From the inception of the July 27, 2021 share buyback program through May 31, 2023, Cintas purchased a total of 2.7 million shares of Cintas common stock at an average price of \$385.80 per share for a total purchase price of \$1.0 billion.
-On July 26, 2022, Cintas announced that the Board of Directors authorized a new \$1.0 billion share buyback program, which does not have an expiration date.

-The following table summarizes the buyback activity by program and fiscal year ended May 31:
+On July 27, 2021, we announced the Board authorized a \$1.5 billion share buyback program, which was completed during the fourth quarter of fiscal 2024.
+From the inception of the July 27, 2021 share buyback program through May 2024, Cintas purchased a total of 3.6 million shares of Cintas common stock at an average price of \$421.77 per share for a total purchase price of \$1.5 billion.
+On July 26, 2022, Cintas announced that the Board authorized a new \$1.0 billion share buyback program, which does not have an expiration date.
+The following table summarizes the buyback activity by program and fiscal years ended May 31: